YaleDHLab/stylegan2-helpers/README.md

 ### resize-squares.py

-You need squares images that n^2 in either dimension, meaning 1024x1024, for example.
+You need squares images that 2^n in either dimension, meaning n = 128, 256, 512, 1024x1024, for example.
 If your input images are not in this format, use resize-squares.py.
-This will take images from your `RAW_IMAGE_DIR` with the `RAW_IMAGE_EXT` file extension and create an `IMAGE_DIR` filled with 1024x1024 crops.
+This will take images from your `RAW_IMAGE_DIR` with the `RAW_IMAGE_EXT` file extension and create an `IMAGE_DIR` filled with NxN crops.

 If you already have these in this format and don't need to square your images, just manually set the `IMAGE_DIR` and don't run `resize-squares.py`.